-This bill aims to enhance the response of first responders to individuals with Alzheimer's disease and other related dementias by making several key amendments to existing laws.
-It introduces a new member from emergency medical services to the subcommittee on Alzheimer's disease, as indicated by the insertion of a new subparagraph (k) in RSA 126-A:15-a, II.
-Additionally, it modifies the scope of study to include emergency medical services in the capacity of public safety to respond to persons with Alzheimer's disease.
-The bill also increases the membership of the emergency medical and trauma services coordinating board from 22 to 23 members and adds a representative from the Alzheimer's Association, as noted in the new subparagraph (u) in RSA 153-A:3, II.
+This bill aims to enhance the response capabilities of first responders to individuals with Alzheimer's disease and other related dementias by amending existing laws.
+It introduces a new member from emergency medical services to the subcommittee on Alzheimer's disease and adds a representative from the Alzheimer's Association to the emergency medical and trauma services coordinating board.
+Specifically, the bill amends RSA 126-A:15-a, II by inserting a new subparagraph (k) for the emergency medical services representative and modifies the scope of study to include emergency medical services in the response capacity to persons with Alzheimer's disease.
+Additionally, it changes the membership of the emergency medical and trauma services coordinating board from 22 to 23 members and includes a new subparagraph (u) for the Alzheimer's Association representative.

 Statutes affected: Introduced: 126-A:15-a, 153-A:3